MD Program

 Med 1 & 2 (pre-clerkship years)

 For the first two years of medical school (Med 1 and Med 2), you're based either out of Halifax or Saint John.
-The pre-clerkship years offer a basic foundation in anatomy and systems of the human body, as well as the philosophical and ethical aspects of medicine.
+Pre-clerkship years offer a basic foundation in anatomy and systems of the human body, as well as the philosophical and ethical aspects of medicine.

-There’s structured lectures, labs and tutorials, and there’s also scheduled time for the Research in Medicine program, electives and self directed learning.
+There're structured lectures, labs, tutorials, scheduled time for the Research in Medicine program, electives and self directed learning.
 You'll work closely with faculty, volunteer patients and simulated patients.
 And at the end of Med 1, you'll spend a week working alongside rural physicians in communities across the Maritimes.
 Over the summer months, you may apply for summer electives.

 Med 3 & 4 (clerkship years)